ajcastanedag/Germany_TP_infographic_MB2/README.md

-# **Germany_TP_infographic_MB2**
+# **Germany Temperature and Precipitation Infographic**
+In this repository

-Final task for MB2 class using R to process temperature and precipitation data from ftp://opendata.dwd.de/
+For the final task MB2 class using R to process temperature and precipitation data from ftp://opendata.dwd.de/